ctphoenix/Python-Course-Material/chapter9.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:f9c66ebd99
 ## Exercise 6

-It appears that the variables budget, popularity, vote_count, and revenue are all right-skewed.
-In this exercise, we will transform some covariates to eliminate strong skew.
+It appears that the variables `budget`, `popularity`, `vote_count`, and `revenue` are all right-skewed.
+In this exercise, transform these covariates to eliminate this skew.
+Specifically, we will use the `log` transform.
+Because some of these variables contain values of 0, we must first add a small value (1) to each value to ensure it is strictly positive.
+(Note that log(0) is negative infinity!)

 *** =instructions

-- Take the log of each of these variables to even them out.
+- Transform each of the above-mentioned covariates in `df` by `log(1+x)`.

 *** =hint
+- You can use the `apply()` function on a `df.Series` object.
+Apply takes a single function as its argument, and returns the `df.Series` with that function applied to each element.
+- Functions can be specified anonymously using `lambda` function.

 *** =pre_exercise_code
 ```{python}